A collection letter is a notification informing a customer of a due payment.

 If you cannot contact the debtor, you should consider writing off the account as bad debt.
 Also, consider a bad debt situation if the defaulting party does not react to your persuasions for more than 90 days.

 Late payments affect the cash flow and business productivity of a business.
-Understanding the reason for late payments will help you to make an informed decision about such customers.
+Understanding the reason for late payments will help you make an informed decision about such customers.

 Know the number of accounts receivable that are over 120 days old.
 There are specific requirements for different departments; therefore, understand your industry to know the required action.